AbdulrhmanGoni/device-screen-size/README.md

 # device-screen-size

-A simple website to show the users their devices sizes ('width and height')
+A simple website to show the users their devices sizes (width and height)